APogue/APogue.github.io/_drafts/protest_activities/2024-11-26-Protest-activities-zionism.md

 - JVP

+	- National JVP has a position, and from there it's possible that positions range depending on individual orgs.
+Michigan JVP for example, takes a very extreme position.

-	- JVP is interesting because they are mysterious in a way.
-In a way that only talking with them directly will solve.
+	- JVP is interesting because they are mysterious in a way that only talking with them directly will solve.
 Building that mystery into the story may make it more compelling.

 	- [Mission](https://community.ucla.edu/studentorg/3992)

 		- How do they define "Zionism?"

-		- They do not interact with CAC
+		- They do not interact with CAC (this is in the USAC doc)

 		- They do not partake in any discrimination or hate speech